rerun-io/rerun/docs/content/reference/types/archetypes/leaf_transforms3d.md

 E.g. if both a translation and a max3x3 transform are present, the 3x3 matrix is applied first, followed by the translation.

+Whenever you log this archetype, it will write all components, even if you do not explicitly set them.
+This means that if you first log a transform with only a translation, and then log one with only a rotation, i will be resolved to a transform with only a rotation.

 ## Components

 **Optional**: [`LeafTranslation3D`](../components/leaf_translation3d.md), [`LeafRotationAxisAngle`](../components/leaf_rotation_axis_angle.md), [`LeafRotationQuat`](../components/leaf_rotation_quat.md), [`LeafScale3D`](../components/leaf_scale3d.md), [`LeafTransformMat3x3`](../components/leaf_transform_mat3x3.md)